walterrowe/magick-frames/README.md

 ## At The Command Line

 The [frame_it](frame_it) shell script can be used from the command line on macOS and Linux.

-DEFAULTS: When no options are provided, the default behavior is:

-- center the image over a shadow on light background
-- do not apply a picture frame around the image
-- place an image-based logo beneath the image
-- write the decorated output to a separate file

 Place the [frame_it](frame_it) shell script in /usr/local/bin and run it with no options to see a usage message showing all of the available styling options.